AMD Radeon RX 6000 GPUs Reportedly Set For Another Unfortunate Price Hike

 The global chip shortage shows no signs of ending anytime soon, which means gaming enthusiasts continue to suffer when securing hardware components.
 This is readily apparent with the best gaming cards, which have been short on supply and woefully overpriced for well over a year.
 Unfortunately, things don't appear to be getting any better, according to a report from the Board Channel Forums (via VideoCardz) regarding Radeon RX 6000 GPU in the pipeline from AMD.

 As if prices weren't already through the stratosphere, AMD reportedly told its add-in board (AIB) customers that it would raise Radeon RX 6000 GPU prices by roughly 10 percent.
-Depending on the GPUs that AIB's purchase, that could translate into a $20 to $40 increase.
+Depending on the GPUs that AIBs purchase, that could translate into a $50 to $100 increase in retail prices.

 |GPU